Nivalyx/osu-wiki/wiki/Tournaments/oSEAT/4/en.md

 ### Tournament registration

-1. All interested participants are required to register into the tournament individually.
+1. All interested players  are required to register into the tournament individually.
    - In order to be eligible to play in the tournament, a player must have a flag of either one of the ten [ASEAN member states](https://asean.org/asean/asean-member-states/) (![][flag_BN] Brunei Darussalam, ![][flag_KH] Cambodia, ![flag_ID] Indonesia, ![flag_LA] Laos, ![flag_MY] Malaysia, ![flag_MM] Myanmar, ![flag_PH] The Phillipines, ![flag_SG] Singapore, ![flag_TH] Thailand, or ![flag_VN] Vietnam) displayed on their profile ***OR*** is in possession of a valid primary national identity document (i.e. passport or ID card) issued by one of the aforementioned countries.
-2. To ensure valid and serious registrations, every registered participant will be checked by the Tournament Management and screened by osu!'s Tournament Staff.
+2. To ensure valid and serious registrations, every registered player will be checked by the Tournament Management and screened by osu!'s Tournament Staff.
-3. The list of participants who have passed the screening and are able to compete in the tournament will be published after the Registration Phase has ended.
+3. The list of players who have passed the screening and are able to compete in the tournament will be published after the Registration Phase has ended.
 4. Testplayers, referees, and map selectors may not participate as players in this tournament.

 ### Qualifier rules

-1. Each participant will have to sign up to one of the Qualifier lobbies that has been scheduled and prepared by the Tournament Management in advance.
+1. Each player will have to sign up to one of the Qualifier lobbies that has been scheduled and prepared by the Tournament Management in advance.
-2. In the lobby, participants will have to consecutively play all of the ten Qualifier maps in the order of NM1 -> NM2 -> NM3 -> HD1 -> HD2 -> HR1 -> HR2 -> DT1 -> DT2.
+2. In the lobby, participants will have to consecutively play all of the nine Qualifier maps in the order of NM1 -> NM2 -> NM3 -> HD1 -> HD2 -> HR1 -> HR2 -> DT1 -> DT2.
 3. Participants **are not allowed** to ban any maps in the Qualifiers.
 4. Participants **are not allowed** to join in (or register for) more than one Qualifier lobbies.
 5. 60 participants with the **highest amount of accumulated Qualifier points in total** will advance to the group stage.